SORNA Substantial Implementation

 The Adam Walsh Act further provided that funding penalty amounts shall be reallocated to eligible jurisdictions that have substantially implemented SORNA or may be reallocated to a jurisdiction from which they were withheld to be used solely to work toward SORNA implementation.
 Jurisdictions can apply to have their funds reinstated for the sole purpose of implementing SORNA.
 Reallocation requests must be submitted in writing to the SMART Office, following this guidance.

-The following jurisdictions applied for reallocation of the funding penalty in 2022 to work solely toward furthering SORNA implementation activities and efforts: Alaska, Arkansas, California, Connecticut, Hawaii, Idaho, Illinois, Indiana, Iowa, Kentucky, Massachusetts, Minnesota, Montana, New Hampshire, North Carolina, North Dakota, Oregon, Pennsylvania, Puerto Rico, West Virginia and Wisconsin.
+The following jurisdictions applied for reallocation of the funding penalty in 2023 to work solely toward furthering SORNA implementation activities and efforts: Alaska, Arkansas, California, Connecticut, Hawaii, Idaho, Illinois, Indiana, Iowa, Kentucky, Massachusetts, Minnesota, Montana, New Hampshire, North Dakota, Oregon, Pennsylvania, Puerto Rico, Rhode Island, West Virginia and Wisconsin.